NeXt-Warning-System/project/updates/week9.md

 * More developer onboarding (Paul Shaw)
 * Technical discussions focussed on the contact and area subsystems
 * Further microservice (subsystem) decoupling using RabbitMQ
+* Meetings with FIM service to discuss addressing message uncertainty and automation

 ## Blockers, issues or questions